runtimeverification/michelson-semantics/README.md

 [michelson-syntax.md](./michelson-syntax.md) contains the specification for the syntax of a Michelson contract and the other input data.

-[michelson-config.md](./michelson-config.md) describes the template state of a michelson contract.
+[michelson-config.md](./michelson-config.md) describes the template state of a Michelson contract.

 [michelson-common.md](./michelson-common.md) specifies most of the K-Michelson internal datatypes.